ilaenX/padlock_combination/README.md

 ## Time Complexity

-The time complexity of this program depends on the number of possible passwords generated and the length of the remembered portion.
-The generation process involves combinations and permutations, resulting in a time complexity of approximately O(C(n, r) * (n - r)!), where n is the range of numbers (1 to 50) and r is the length of the remembered portion.
-While execution time may vary based on input parameters, the program is optimized for relatively small password lengths and remembered portions.
+The time complexity of the generate_padlock_passwords function in the optimized code depends on two cases.
+When the user doesn't remember any digits, the code generates all combinations of the desired password length from the range of numbers [1, 50].
+This operation's time complexity is proportional to the number of combinations, which is approximately 19600.
+In the scenario where the user recalls some digits but not their positions, the code generates all permutations of the remembered digits combined with the remaining numbers.
+The maximum number of remembered digits is 3, and the remaining numbers can be at most 47.
+This results in a maximum of 114600 permutations.
+In both cases, generating each combination or permutation takes O(length) time.
+Considering these factors, the overall time complexity of the function can be approximated as O(N^3), where N is the range of numbers, specifically 50 in this context.

 ## System Requirements

 - Python 3.10
 - RAM: 12GB or more (Recommended)

-Please ensure that your system meets the minimum RAM requirement of 16GB to ensure smooth execution of the program, especially for larger password lengths.